Kasturi Nivasa: Development

-Casting
+Casting and filming

 The director duo was not sure if Rajkumar would accept the role.
-Rajkumar was then convinced by his brother Varadappa, following which the rights were brought from Noor by Dorai–Bhagavan for ₹38,000.
+Rajkumar was then convinced by his brother Varadappa, following which the rights were bought from Noor by Dorai–Bhagavan for ₹38,000.
 Rajkumar received a remuneration of ₹15,000.

-Filming

 Filming done in Mysore and Kanteerava Studios in Bangalore, was completed in 19 and a half days, having spent ₹3.75 lakh.
-The dove bird used in the film was bought for ₹500 from outside the erstwhile Mysore State.
+The dove used in the film was bought for ₹500 from outside the erstwhile Mysore State.
 When filming began in 1971, Kasturi Nivasa was initially to have been shot in colour.
 On the second day of filming, the producer K. C. N. Gowda asked the team to stop filming on its second day and was adamant about filming it in colour, in spite of having a black-and-white set of ₹1.25 lakh.
 He felt the film must be shot in Eastmancolor, and said he was ready to incur an additional expenditure of ₹5.5 lakh.
 But Rajkumar felt it should go on as conceived.
 Finally, Rajkumar on insisting Gowda that money not be wasted, the filming resumed in black-and-white.

 Soundtrack

 The music was composed by G. K. Venkatesh.
 The album consists of six tracks.
 The songs "Aadisidaata" and "Aadisi Nodu Beelisi Nodu" were written by Chi.
 Udayashankar, who also wrote the film's screenplay.
 On the final day of the re-recording, while scoring the background music for the climax, L. Vaidyanathan, assistant to Venkatesh, felt free verse would enhance the mood and add additional depth to the situation.
 Immediately, Udayashankar was called and made to listen to the tune on violin, he then wrote the lyrics for song "Aadisidaata" which Venkatesh himself sang.
 The song "Nee Bandu Nintaaga" was loosely inspired by "Yeh Dil Diwana Hai" from the 1970 Hindi film Ishq Par Zor Nahin.
+The song "Aadisi Nodu Beelisi Nodu" also featured as a background song in the opening scene of the 2025 Malayalam-language film Officer on Duty.

 Themes

 The film stresses the principle that "life is to give—not to take".
 The role of Ravi Varma, the protagonist played by Rajkumar is a character who upholds the values of life even it means his destruction; a person who is keen on retaining his character's purity and those morals he has cherished.
 Ravi Varma led a lonely yet righteous life.
-He did not break his principles even as it lead to his downfall.
+He did not break his principles even as it led to his downfall.

 Reception

 Critical response

 Hita Prakash of Deccan Herald praised the film for portraying the nuances of leading a righteous yet lonely life.
-It was also praised for chartering the raise of new order – the relevance of modern manufacturing techniques and the loss of class divide with an associated loss of morals.
+It was also praised for chartering the rise of new order – the relevance of modern manufacturing techniques and the loss of class divide with an associated loss of morals.
 Sivaji Ganesan was all praise for Rajkumar's performance in the film.